lkotek/fedora-handbook-doc/README.md

 # fedora-handbook-doc
 Fedora handbook in asciidoc format (Czech language)

-The goal of the project is to provide Fedora handbook version in format easy to process with other tools.
-(For translation purposes etc.)
+The goal of the project is to provide Fedora handbook in simple structured format easy to process with other tools.
+(For translation purposes to other languages etc.)